yoursunny/HomeCamSpark/README.md

 ## Usage

 1. Execute `./start-www.sh` to start a private web server to order to serve captured images
-2. Execute `motion -c motion.conf` to start motion capture; whenever a motion is detected, a picture will be sent to the Cisco Spark room chosen during setup
+2. Execute `motion -c motion.conf` to start motion capture; whenever a motion is detected, a picture will be sent to the Spark room
+3. From your mobile device, send text to the Spark room, and it will be spoken
-3. Press CTRL+C on `motion`, and execute `./stop-www.sh` to stop the service
+4. Press CTRL+C on `motion`, and execute `./stop-www.sh` to stop the service